cehteh/unsynn/ROADMAP.md

  * `main`
    Will be updated on new releases.
 When you plan to make a small contribution that should be merged soon then you can work on top of `main`.
+Will have linear history.
  * `release-*`
-   stable release may get their own branch for fixes and backported features.
+   stable release may get their own branch for fixes and backported features- Will have linear history.
  * `devel`
    Development branch which will eventually be merged into `main`.
 Non-trivial contributions that may take some time to develop should use `devel` as starting point.
 But be prepared to rebase frequently on top of the ongoing `devel`.
+May itself become rebased on fixes and features.
+ * `fix-*`
+   Non trivial bugfixes are prepared in `fix-*` branches.
  * `feature-*`
    More complex features and experiments are developed in feature branches.
 Any non trivial contribution should be done in a `feature-*` branch as well.
 Once complete they become